This country-specific Q&A provides an overview to merger control laws and regulations that may occur in China.

 Does the authority seek or invite the views of third parties?

-Under non-simplified procedures, SAMR may solicit opinions from relevant government agencies such as the Ministry of Industry and Information Technology (“MIIT”), industry associations, business operators and consumers when necessary.
+Under non-simplified procedures, SAMR may solicit opinions from relevant government agencies such as the Ministry of Industry and Information Technology (“MIIT”), industry associations, other business operators and consumers when necessary.

 Under the simplified procedures, SAMR normally seek views only from the relevant industry association or government agencies when necessary, but not from other business operators or consumers.
 However, given that a public announcement is published, any third party may submit comments to SAMR on the concentration.
 SAMR will review and assess the foresaid comments.

 What information may be published by the authority or made available to third parties?